PremKr1122/PremKr1122/README.md

 ## Hi, I'm Prem Kr, always curious and learning in the field of Data Science 📊📉

 🔗 Bridging Ideas with Data 🔗
-I am currently pursuing a **B.Tech in Computer Science** at Barak Valley Engineering College, specializing in **Data Science and Machine Learning**.
-My passion lies in uncovering insights from data, solving real-world problems, and creating predictive solutions.
-I am **dedicated to excelling in the field of data science**, combining mathematics, algorithms, and creative thinking to drive impactful results.
+I’m pursuing a B.Tech in Computer Science at Barak Valley Engineering College, specializing in Data Science and Machine Learning.
+I’m passionate about extracting insights from data, solving problems, and creating predictive solutions using math, algorithms, and creativity.

 ---